 Often people struggle to think of what to make supplication for.
 However, there is never a shortage of reasons to put your hands up in duaa to Allah.
 We can thank Him for the everyday blessings we have, to accept our good deeds, to guide the Muslims and Non-Muslims in our lives, make duaa for those suffering and oppressed in the World, to help our friends and families, we can ask Him for guidance, ask Him for help in our studies, jobs, relationships and life goals, we can repent to Him in our duaa, we can ask him for His Mercy and ultimately we can ask to attain Jannah.
 With a little thought, there is never a reason not to make duaa!

 Ramadan is also a month of seeking the mercy and forgiveness of Allah (swt).
-In fact, Ramadan can actually be split into three periods, all based on these concepts.
-The Prophet (pbuh) told us:

 The period between one Ramadan and next, all of those sins committed and accumulated where we have wronged ourselves, these sins can be forgiven and we can ask Allah (swt) for his forgiveness and for a fresh page: